wikid24/ffxiv_mmd_tools_helper/README.md

     - Add presets for skirts (set min max settings, will generate for the entire chain, heaviest on the bottom)
     - Add presets for hair (set min max settings, will generate for the entire chain, heaviest on the top)
 - automate the MMD material sorter population:
-    - not sure which way to go with this-- should I take the original mesh parts and automate them as their own single material?
+    - not sure which way to go with this-- should I take the original mesh parts and automate them as their own single material the MMD tools panel?
     - or should I create a new hierarchy based on hair/skirt/etc...?
+    - or should I do it based on individual textures?
     - or should create an option to pick/choose one vs the other?
 - Cleanup the UI  (it's a horrible mess), merging similar functionality into one panel.
 Copy how MMD Tools does it, but use these categories:
     -  camera & lighting